 It was impossible to put together a project of the scale of our 2019 revival of Judith without plenty of goodwill and support.
 We are hugely grateful to all our supporters: for a comprehensive list, please see below.

+We are now actively fundraising for our 2022 recording of Parry’s Prometheus Unbound.
 There are six levels of support within the LESF with differing levels of involvement, but all our supporters are valued highly for what they give, financially and in many other ways.

 £10,000: CONDUCTOR’S CIRCLE